electric-cloud/tfs-extension/README.md

 This build task has following parameters:

-* Endpoint: ElectricFlow service endpoint
+* Endpoint: Endpoint URL of the ElectricFlow service
 * Artifact Path: Location or path for the artifact files to be published to ElectricFlow.
 For e.g., MyProject/**/*-$BUILD_NUMBER.war
 * Artifact Name: Name of the application artifact using the format `<group_id>:<artifact_key>`.
 For example, "com.example:helloworld"
 * Artifact Version: Version of the application artifact.
 For e.g., you can specify 1.0 or 1.0-$(Build.BuildNumber) that is based on Visual Studio Build variable.